 Soft skill ROI may be harder to measure, but it’s there

-The results of improving your managers’ (and possibly, your entire workforce’s) soft skills will vary according to the specific skill being taught.
+The results of improving soft skills for SME's, your manager, (and possibly, your entire workforce) will vary according to the specific skill being taught.
 For a start, training in presentation skills can help your sales staff to pitch more effectively to customers.
 This alone can have a massive – and clearly measurable – effect on your business’s bottom line.

 Other potential results you might see include:

 A more dynamic working culture:training in taking ownership, self-motivation and effective communication can lead to a more engaged, more productive workforce that simply gets more done.

 Reduced staff turnover: Leadership and Communication training can of course result in employees who are more engaged (and thus less likely to leave).

 Fewer customer complaints: better collaboration, communication and problem solving can lead to better product quality (and customer service), which in turn can flow on to more repeat sales.

 Is it time to take your employees beyond simple technical skills?

 My new book “How to Make Yourself Promotable” offers employees at all levels a step-by-step framework for developing several kinds of soft skills.

 Or, if you’d like to find out about more hands-on training, MetaMind offers targeted soft skills training and workshops